You are here

 The Adaptation Garden hosts plants that have evolved to thrive in extreme environments, to specific animals, and unusual situations.
 This garden includes a diverse array of mistletoes, divaricating shrubs, and parasitic vines.

+This garden is one of the main entrances and was designed to be beautiful, drawing people in.
 Large well established kauri from northern New Zealand tower above the collection of Leptinella, Veronica, Celmisa, and a mix of divaricates.

 This collection showcases plants that complement manmade structures, integrating built form with the natural landscape.
 This serves as native plant inspiration to landscape architects and home gardeners alike.
-This is one of two areas within the Botanic gardens where you will find cultivars and hybrids planted which are often available at garden centres.

 Epiphytes are plants that perch on other plants but are not parasites.